 trade, and even when she recognises her own mistakes, she is unable to

 apologise to her servants.
-While the series carefully portrays the oppression
+While the series carefully portrays the oppression of homosexuality in

 2. The emotional complexity of the characters